alexwlchan/alexwlchan.net/src/_drafts/scheduled-screenshots.md

 [bitlist]: https://www.dpconline.org/digipres/champion-digital-preservation/bit-list

-Something that struck me is how the Bit List treats the content and interface of websites as two separate concerns.
+Something that struck me is how the Bit List treats the content and interface of online services as two separate concerns.
 Most preservation efforts have focused on saving the *content* -- the photos, videos, and text that we upload to the web.
 We don't have as many records of the *interfaces* -- the "look and feel" of these sites.
 But if you only save one and not the other, you're losing a lot of important context about how we used those sites, and how their design influenced the content.